 Jeffrey Cameron, R.P.F.

 Jeffrey Cameron has an H.B.Sc in Forestry from Lakehead University, and is a Registered Professional Forester in Ontario.
-He started his career in forestry as a silvicultural forester for Miller Western Forest Products in Whitecourt, Alberta, then moved to Thunder Bay to work with GreenForest Management Inc. as a Planning Forester.
-He has 10 years of experience in the forest industry in forest operations, forest management planning, forest tenure, and provincial government relationships.
-He has successfully authored the Pic River Forest 2013-2023 forest management plan, assisted in the development of other Forest Management Plans, Contingency Plans, Plan extensions, Annual Work Schedules and Annual Reports for several forest management units in northern Ontario including the Ogoki Forest, Sapawe Forest, Lac Seul Forest, as well as the former Pic River Ojibway Forest, Black River Forest and Big Pic Forest.
+He started his career in forestry as a silvicultural forester for Miller Western Forest Products in Whitecourt, Alberta.
+At Millar Western, Jeffrey supervised field silviculture activities such as tree plant, site preparation, regeneration surveys and slash pile burning programs.
+He moved to Thunder Bay to work with GreenForest Management Inc. as a Planning Forester in 2008 where he authored Forest Management Plans, Annual Work Schedule and Annual Reports.
+He has 10 years of experience in the forest industry in forest operations, forest management planning, forest tenure, provincial government relationships and Indigenous partnerships/capacity building.
+At NWES, Jeffrey is currently leading the development of the Wabadowgang Noopming (WN) Forest Management Plan and supervises NorthWinds forestry field crews who are performing Forest Operation Prescriptions, regeneration surveys and Free to Grow plots on the WN Forest.
 Jeffrey has also worked as an Environmental Services Coordinator for FSC Chain of Custody and Controlled Wood certification for two northern Ontario sawmills and as a Forestry Adviser with the Ministry of Natural Resources and Forestry in the Tenure Implementation Unit.

-Mariah is currently pursuing her Forestry Technician diploma at Confederation College and working at NorthWinds as forest technician-in-training.
+Mariah has recently graduated from the Forestry Technician program at Confederation College and is working at NorthWinds as a forest technician.
 Her responsibilities include forest policy research, values digitizing, occasional field work, preparation of forest management communication materials and presenting forest management related issues at community meetings.
-She is a reliable problem solver and valuable team member in our Armstrong Forest Management Plan project that is prepared in Joint Venture with Whitesand First Nation.
-Mariah’s hard work and enthusiasm have not gone unnoticed.
-In 2015, Mariah received the Lakehead Region Conservation Authority Award for her “A O H2O” project, where she analysed water quality in Whitesand First Nation.
+She is a reliable problem solver and valuable team member in our Wabadowgang Noopming Forest Management Plan project that is prepared in Joint Venture with Whitesand First Nation.
+Mariah's hard work and enthusiasm have not gone unnoticed.
+In 2015, Mariah received the Lakehead Region Conservation Authority Award for her "A O H2O" project, where she analysed water quality in Whitesand First Nation.
 The following year, she was recognized by the Northwestern Ontario Aboriginal Youth Achievement and Recognition Awards as a Heritage Keeper.